hunglk25/bank_pipeline/README.md

 3. Run pipeline:
    - Enable `bank_data_pipeline` DAG in Airflow
    - Trigger manual run or wait for scheduled execution
+   - You can change CUSTOMER_COUNT in .env file to adjust the number of users you want to generate.

 ## Access Information
 - **Airflow**: http://localhost:8081